DIG-Kaust/MLgeoscience/docs/gradind.md

 the beginning of the term and learn how to use machine learning to solve such a problem during the course.

 ## Collaboration
-Most homeworks involve programming assigments.
+Most homeworks involve programming assignments.
 Students are encouraged to collaborate and consult with each other, but an individual assignments (and code)  must be handed in.
-Acknowledge explicitly in your submitted assignment if you have collaborated with someone else while working on the assigment.
+Acknowledge explicitly in your submitted assignment if you have collaborated with someone else while working on the assignment.

 ## Late submissions
 Each student has access to one late submission wildcard of no more than 2 days from the submission deadline.